 The Perfect Soil Mix for Your Tradescantia

 I often get the question of what soil mix do I use.
-The simple answer is Whatever I have one hand!
+The simple answer is Whatever I have at home!
 But there is of course a bit more to it when it comes to choosing soil for you plant.
-So let's get over the options.

 Importance of the Right Soil